zumasys/docs/site/mv-connect/get-started/README.md

-## TESTING CONNECTIVITY WITH WRESTTEST
+## Testing Connectivity with wresttest

 A default testing REST service is supplied called wresttest to allow you to test connectivity.
 It is recommended you use POSTMAN to test your REST Functions.
 POSTMAN is free and is available on Windows and Linux at this [link](https://www.getpostman.com/).